 We may earn money or products from the companies mentioned in this post.

 Last week I attended one of the Haunted History Tours in New Orleans.
 I had reached out about a month ahead to the company to offer a review of the tour.
 I was excited about this tour having read “CELEBRATING 20 YEARS OF EXCELLENCE!
 Voted # 1 New Orleans attraction by Travel Channel!”
-I thought, it must be awesome! well, our tour guide wasn’t.
+I thought, it must be awesome!
+Well, our tour guide wasn’t.

-Haunted History Tours – Vampire Edition
+Haunted History Walking Tour – Vampire Edition

-Our tour guide took 30 minutes to do her intro for an hour and a half Vampire tour.
+Our tour guide took 30 minutes to do her intro for an hour and a half Haunted History walking tour.
 She really needed to manage her time better.
 During that time we were in an alley next to the St. Louis Cathedral in Jackson Square.
 I understand wanting to get us out-of-the-way of a busy street or something for a short time.
 But to have us stand there with nothing to look at for half an hour intro was ridiculous.
 Mind you, this is the same church we had been waiting at to start the tour.